flanagancd68/talmidimway/content/home/courses.md

     padding: ["20px", "0", "20px", "0"]
 ---

-Chris, in partnership with [Holy Language Institute](holylanguage.com){target="_blank"} has developed two applications to help us learn Biblical Hebrew and memorize several bible study passages in Hebrew.
+Chris, in partnership with [Holy Language Institute](https://holylanguage.com) has developed two applications to help learn Biblical Hebrew and memorize several bible study passages in Hebrew.

 * **Hebrew GRAMMAR Quest** is our newest course.
 It is equivalent to a first-year seminary course but it is **free** and entirely self-paced.
 * **Hebrew Quest Memrise** is a supplement to Holy Language Institute's _Hebrew Quest_ 40-lesson video program designed to introduce students to the Hebrew Alephbet (yes, we spelled that correctly!) and into the Bible.